 Arthrex monitors supplier behavior and compliance through announced routine audits to improve visibility, leverage and oversight of our supply chain.
 As part of these audits our suppliers are reviewed on implementation of policies prohibiting all forms of human trafficking and forced labor.
-The selection, scope and frequency of these audits vary based on various risk factors including but not limited to supplier location and propensity for utilization of slavery, human trafficking or forced labor.
+The company currently focuses its efforts on high risk suppliers, determined by various risk factors including but not limited to supplier location and propensity for utilization of slavery, human trafficking or forced labor.

-To ensure our suppliers respect and enforce our company standards, Arthrex suppliers are required to sign a Master Supply Agreement that mandates compliance with the Arthrex Code of Conduct, and all applicable laws in their respective countries (including but not limited to laws regarding slavery, human trafficking, and other human rights) as well as the Arthrex Code of Conduct.
-The selection and scope of suppliers required to sign a Master Supply Agreement varies based on a range of risk factors.
-Additionally, Arthrex’s Purchase Order Terms and Conditions require suppliers to certify that materials or items supplied to Arthrex were not manufactured from or with child, forced, or prison labor.
+To ensure our suppliers respect and enforce company standards, Arthrex suppliers are required to sign a Master Supply Agreement (MSA) that mandates compliance with the Arthrex Code of Conduct, and all applicable laws in their respective countries, including but not limited to, laws regarding human rights, forced labor and human trafficking.
+The company is working to ensure all high-risk suppliers have entered into an MSA.
+For suppliers not required to sign an MSA, Arthrex’s Purchase Order Terms and Conditions require suppliers to certify that materials or items supplied to Arthrex were not manufactured from or with child, forced, or prison labor.

 Arthrex maintains internal accountability standards and procedures applicable to both employees and suppliers who fail to meet company standards.
 The company provides channels for employees and third parties to report potential non-compliance and has procedures in place for investigating, substantiating and remediating reports of potential human rights violations.
 In 2021, Arthrex implemented a new procedure that sets forth Arthrex’s worldwide process for managing human rights reports that may come through these reporting channels, including guidance for the analysis and review of potential noncompliance.
 This procedure expands on the Global Policy on Human Rights.
 Where noncompliance is identified, a corrective action plan, up to and including termination, is put in place.